 Get fair and affordable car insurance in Tennessee

-State requirements in Tennessee
+State requirements for car insurance in Tennessee

 Tennessee law requires that you carry the state minimum amounts of Liability coverage.
 If you’re caught without it, you could be charged with a Class C misdemeanor—that comes with possible fines, suspension of your license, and a STOP on your car which prevents registration renewal.